digimokan/ans_role_config_upgrades/.github/README.md

 ## Purpose

-* Configure updates for list of the system's package-repo servers.
-* Arch Linux: install `do_mirrors_sysupgrade.sh` script in `/usr/local/bin/`.
+* Configure how the system performs updates, upgrades, and package management.
 * Do the package-repo-server-list update, via include_task:
     * Use optional age criteria to determine when to update list.
     * Make a backup copy of the original list.
+* Arch Linux: install system [utility scripts](../templates/).

 ## Supported Operating Systems